Neonatal jaundice | Medical Council of Canada

 Rationale

-Jaundice, usually mild unconjugated bilirubinemia, affects many newborns.
-Although most cases are physiological, some are indicative of serious underlying disorders.
+Jaundice affects many newborns, most often due to mild unconjugated hyperbilirubinemia.
+Although most cases are physiologic, some are indicative of serious underlying disorders.

 Causal Conditions